vincentqb/dot.py/README.md

     export SECRET_KEY=$ENV_SECRET_KEY
     ```

 1. The rendered files will be created in the same directory, and have `.template` replaced with `.rendered`.
 In the example, you can run the following to set the value `ENV_SECRET_KEY` when linking the default profile.
-(Since the variables might contain sensitive information, check how to tell your shell to forget the line.
-For instance, a leading space as in the following tells fish to drop the line from its history.)
+(A leading space tells the fish shell to drop the line from its history.)

     ```sh
      env ENV_SECRET_KEY=test1234 ~/dotpy/dotpy link default